chrisk44/Hijacker/README.md

 * you are on Android 5+
 * you are rooted.
 SuperSU is required.
 If you are on CM, install SuperSU
 * have installed busybox (opened and installed the tools)
-* have a firmware to support Monitor Mode
+* have a firmware to support Monitor Mode on your wireless interface

 Run ifconfig to find out the name of your monitor mode interface.

 ####Download the latest version [here](https://github.com/chrisk44/Hijacker/releases).